JoanBissep/hello-world/README.md

 # hello-world
 My name is Chloé.
 I'm new to coding.
-Here to learn JAVA and become and Android dev.
+Here to learn JAVA and become an Android dev.